LayerManager/layman/doc/rest.md

    - must be valid against [map-composition schema](https://github.com/hslayers/hslayers-ng/wiki/Composition-schema)
 - *name*, string
    - computer-friendly identifier of the map
-   - must be unique within one user
+   - must be unique among all maps of one workspace
    - by default, it is the first available of following options:
       - `name` attribute of JSON root object
       - `title` attribute of JSON root object